esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 # Tranformers

 Every text can be seen as a sequence of sentences and likewise each sentence can be seen as a sequence of tokens (we use the term _token_ instead of _word_ because it is more general: tokens can be words, punctuation symbols, numbers, or even sub-words).
-Traditionally Recurrent Neural Networks (RNNs; and later their fancy version, LSTMs) were used to tackle token and sentence classification problems to account for the interdependencies inherent to sequences of symbols.
+Traditionally Recurrent Neural Networks (RNNs; and later their fancy version, LSTMs) were used to tackle token and sentence classification problems to account for the interdependencies inherent to sequences of symbols (i.e. sentences).
 RNNs were in theory powerful enough to capture these dependencies, something that is very valuable when dealing with language, but in practice they were resource consuming (both in training time and computational resources) and also the longer the sequences got, the harder it was to capture long-distance dependencies succesfully.

 The Transformer is a neural network architecture proposed by Google researchers [in 2017](https://arxiv.org/pdf/1706.03762) to address these and other limitations of RNNs and LSTMs.
 In their paper, *Attention is all you Need*, they tackled especifically the problem of Machine Translation (MT), which in NLP terms is stated as: how to generate a sentence (sequence of words) in target language B given a sentence in source language A?
 In order to translate, first one neural network needs to _encode_ the meaning of the source language A into vector representations, and then a second neural network needs to _decode_ that representation into tokens that are understandable in language B. Therefore translation is modeling language B _conditioned_ on what language A originally said.

 ![The general architecture for the Transformer](fig/trans1.png)

 As seen in the picture, the original Transformer is an Encoder-Decoder network that tackles translation.
 We first need a token embedder which converts the string of words into a sequence of vectors that the Transformer network can process.
 The first component, the __Encoder__, is optimized for creating rich representations of the source sequence (in this case an English sentence) while the second one, the __Decoder__ is a generative network that is conditioned on the encoded representation and, with the help of the attention mechanism, generates the most likely token in the target sequence (in this case Dutch words) based on both the tokens generated so far and the full initial English context.

 Now that we understand the general architecture of Transformers, let's see how it was adapted for the case of BERT.